 ― G.K.
 Chesterton

-Now this golf related blog is a guest post from Lee who I ‘know’ from Twitter.
-I’m delighted to have it because I do like to cover as many aspects of Swindon life on this blog as I can and golf is surely one of them?
+Now this golf in Swindon blog is a guest post from Lee who I ‘know’ from Twitter.
+I’m delighted to have it.
+Because I do like to cover as many aspects of Swindon life on this blog as I can and golf is surely one of them?

-I gotta say that I hesitate to refer to golf as a ‘sport’ – surely any game where you can progress in a motorised cart, and that can be played by overweight middle-aged men with cigars in their mouths, can’t reasonably be called a sport?
+I gotta say that I hesitate to refer to golf as a ‘sport’.
+Surely it’s not reasonable to call a sport, any game where you can progress in a motorised cart, and that can be played by overweight middle-aged men with cigars in their mouths.
 But, for the sake of argument, I’ve categorised this post as ‘This Sporting Life’.
 Reluctantly.

 Lee takes an interest in sport.
-He’s written previously on here about Swindon Town Football Club for a start.
+He’s written for the blog before about Swindon Town Football Club for a start.
 So thanks to Lee for being my roving (coughs) sports correspondent and sending me these lines and the photographs.
-Lee also takes a keen interest in history and that’s reflected in his musings.
+Lee also has a keen interest in history, which is reflected in his musings.